-Access Control Lists (ACL) are a means to grant and deny access to buckets and objects.
-Each bucket and object will have an ACL associated with it.
-A default ACL is created when a bucket or object is created that grants full control to the creating party and denies access to all other parties.
+Access Control Lists (ACLs) are a means of granting and denying access to buckets and objects.
+Each bucket and object in a Riak CS cluster will have an ACL associated with it.
+When a bucket or object is created, a default ACL will be created alongside it that grants full control to the creating party and denies access to all other parties.

 XML is the only supported external format for ACLs.
-In the future other formats such as JSON may be supported.
+In the future, other formats such as JSON may be supported.

 Example XML representation of an ACL: